-Reduce potential damage by controlling the velocity, direction and depth of floodwaters.
+Reduce the potential damage by controlling the speed, direction and depth of floodwaters.
 These are located on the Bolwarra, Oakhampton, Swan Reach and Raymond Terrace floodways.

 Prevents backflow from the river as water levels rise during flood events and releases water from drains and creeks after flood waters recede.

 Part of the natural floodplain allowing diversion of floodwaters away from the main river channel during a flood and which is often a naturally defined channel.
 If these areas are blocked they can cause a significant change in flood flow, direction and levels, affecting other areas.

 Protection works stabilise and protect surrounding river banks from erosive flood waters, which in turn protects the levee assets.